 ITGAE (Integrin Subunit Alpha E) is a Protein Coding gene.
 Diseases associated with ITGAE include Hairy Cell Leukemia and Splenic Marginal Zone Lymphoma.
-Among its related pathways are Integrin Pathway and ERK Signaling.
-An important paralog of this gene is ITGAD.
+Among its related pathways are ERK Signaling and Focal Adhesion.
+An important paralog of this gene is ITGAM.

 UniProtKB/Swiss-Prot for ITGAE Gene